ihanamo/jMafia/README.md

 - **Role-based gameplay:** Experience the unique abilities and challenges of different roles within the game.
 - **In-game chat:** Communicate with other players through the built-in chat feature.

-## License

-MafiaGame is licensed under the [MIT License](https://github.com/amirerfantim/MafiaGame/blob/main/LICENSE).
-You are free to use, modify, and distribute the codebase following the terms of this license.

----

 Thank you for your interest in MafiaGame